Paulini: Songwriting

 Paulini uses life experiences her and her friends and family have gone through as inspiration for writing songs, and tries to keep the lyrics as honest as possible.
 She began writing songs before entering Australian Idol, but stated that she had "stopped and just did the projects I was told to do," referring to her first two albums released through Sony BMG.
 Paulini had no songwriting credits on her debut album One Determined Heart (2004), and co-wrote only two tracks on her second album Superwoman (2006).
 In an interview with The Sydney Morning Herald, Paulini revealed that she felt manufactured with her first two albums, saying: "You kind of actually feel trapped because when they would ask you to make an album, they'd have a list of songs ready for you to choose from.
 It was like a massive list of just songs that other people have written that you can just kind of go, 'Oh yeah.
 I like that one.
 I like the sound of this.'
 It just didn't seem real.
 I mean, it wasn't real for me.
 They were all great songs and written by awesome writers.
 But, they weren't my words and my experiences; I didn't feel like it belonged to me."
 Paulini was heavily involved with the songwriting on her third album Come Alive (2015), having co-written all but two tracks on the album.
 She referred to Come Alive as her first real album as she took her time working on it, explaining that with "this one, this is me.
 Every experience in there is me, it's what I've gone through, or what I've interpreted from my point of view with other situations with my friends and family."

 After signing a publishing deal with independent label Albert Music in 2009, Paulini began writing songs for other recording artists.
-She co-wrote "I'm Only Human" for German recording artist Cherine Nouri's album So Alive (2009), "Culpable" for Spanish recording artist Edurne's album Nueva Piel (2010), the 2011 single "Touching a Stranger" for Allan Eshuijs' project Wildboyz, and the 2014 single "Just Like You" for The Voice Philippines finalist Jessica Reynoso.
+She co-wrote "I'm Only Human" for German recording artist Cherine Nouri's album So Alive (2009), the 2011 single "Touching a Stranger" for Allan Eshuijs' project Wildboyz, and the 2014 single "Just Like You" for The Voice Philippines finalist Jessica Reynoso.
 She also co-wrote "Definition of a Woman" for both South African recording artist Sasha-Lee Davids and German girl group Monrose.
-Another song Paulini wrote, "Welcome in My House", was translated into French ("Bienvenue dans ma maison") for The Voice France winner Yoann Fréget's debut album, Quelques heures avec moi (2014).
+"Scarless" was translated into Spanish ("Culpable") for Spanish recording artist Edurne's album Nueva Piel (2010).
+Another song Paulini wrote, "Good Morning, Good People", was translated into French ("Bienvenue dans ma maison") for The Voice France winner Yoann Fréget's debut album, Quelques heures avec moi (2014).